MANCON

 Gift to the 1M5 Development Fund

 If you support this mission and are in a position to help that would be wonderful.
-Please request a bitcoin address from info@1m5.io or gift through Patreon.
+Please send gifts within the Remnant app.

-Gifts to 1M5 are not tax-deductible as it is not formally registered in any jurisdiction.
-By gifting to 1M5, you will be helping 1M5 pay for our direct costs like web hosting, domain names, outsourced work, bounties, and so on.
-If you wish to support it anonymously, we recommend sending Bitcoin using a wallet that uses Tor such as Bisq or Samourai or with a wallet directly connected to your local Bitcoin Core node.
-Gifting will be supported directly in the app in the future.
+Gifts to 1M5 are not tax deductible as it is not formally registered in any jurisdiction.
+By gifting Bitcoin to the 1M5 gift wallet, you will be helping 1M5 pay for our direct costs like web hosting, domain names, outsourced work, bounties, and so on.

 Get in Touch